roryp/sora2/README.md

   - ✅ Extend videos beyond 12 seconds using chaining
   - ✅ Create smooth transitions between segments

+### Content Moderation

+Azure OpenAI includes content safety filters that may block certain prompts even with minimal filter settings configured in your deployment.
+The moderation system operates at the API level and includes safeguards beyond deployment configuration.

+**Common blocking scenarios:**
+- Prompts involving children or minors in certain contexts (e.g., "girl swimming")
+- Combinations of people + activities that could be sensitive
+- Content that could be interpreted as unsafe or inappropriate

+**Best practices:**
+- Test prompts with simple, non-controversial subjects first
+- If a prompt is blocked, try reformulating without specific people (e.g., "A dog swimming" instead of "A girl and dog swimming")
+- Use descriptive, neutral language focused on scenery, animals, or general activities
+- Contact Azure support if you need access to less restrictive content filtering for legitimate use cases

+**Successful prompt examples:**
+- ✅ "A dog playing in water"
+- ✅ "Ocean waves at sunset"
+- ✅ "A bird flying through a forest"
+- ❌ "A girl swimming in a lake" (may be blocked)

 ## Future Features

 Potential upcoming enhancements: